Swedish Boys' Clothes: Activities

 Sport

+The idea of sport began to sevelop in Europe (late-19th century).
+It was primarily gymnastics and this was what first appeared in Sweden.
+The idea of team sports was more of an English import.
+And here two English imprts have proven especially popular: hockey and soccer (football).
+English fied hockey seems to have morphed into ice hockey.
 Sweden is located in northern Europe, extending from the Baltic toward the Arctic Circle.
-The cold climate of course affect activities, especially outdoor activities.
-Hockey for example is a particularly popular sport in Sweden.
-Sweden is particularly known for hockey.
+The cold climate of course affects activities, including children's activities, especially outdoor activities.
+Thus we see cold weather ice and now sports like skiing and skating.
+Hockey is a particularly popular sport in Sweden.
+And as a result, Sweden is particularly known for hockey.
 This is, however, a difficult sport for a younger child to learn.
 As in the rest of Europe, soccer is also a major sport in Sweden.
 Soccer has the advantage that children can begin playing very early.
-I'm not sure how it is played, but I believce as a club sport.
-Sweden's northerly climate limits the season, but I believe that there are some indoor facilities.
+It is played as a a club sport.
+European countries generally have never developed the trdition of inter-scholastic sports that became so popular in America.
+Sweden's northerly climate limits the outdoor season, but I believe that there are indoor facilities.
 Another popular sport in Sweden is swimming, although until indoor poos were built, the season was rather limited.

 Religion